bulletmark/mpr/README.md

     config (cf)         Open the mpr configuration file with your editor.

 Type "mpr <command> -h" to see specific help/usage for any of the above commands.
-Note you can set default options in ~/.config/mpr.conf.
+Note you can set default options in ~/.config/mpr.conf (e.g. for --path-to-mpremote or --mip-list-url).
 Use "mpr config" to conveniently change the file.
 ```

 Type `mpr <command> -h` to see specific help/usage for any